sfkappes/NG_documentation/docs/source/architecture.rst

 **Technical Specification**

 Nightingale provides standard batch computing options and interactive compute nodes.
-A majority of the system consists of GPUs primed for either double precision work (A100) or single precision work (A40).
+The compute nodes are a mix of CPU nodes and nodes with GPUs set up for double precision work (A100) or single precision work (A40).
 These are made available to users as dedicated servers or shared environments based on the needs of each research project.
 Nightingale offers database services to support long-term data storage and